On Onboard LiDAR-based Flying Object Detection: Theoretical Analysis

-The probability distribution of $\pnt{P}_m$ can be approximated using linearization as a Gaussian with a mean $\pnt{\mu}$ and a covariance matrix $\mat{\Sigma}$.
-The transformation of a known covariance $\mat{\Sigma}_{\pnt{w}}$ of the random variable $\pnt{w}$ to the covariance $\mat{\Sigma}$ may be derived from eq.~\eqref{eq:meas_pt} as
+In practice, the true position of $\pnt{p}_{gt}$ is unknown, but its probability distribution can be estimated given the measured point $\pnt{p}_{m}$ and the measurement uncertainty $\mat{\Sigma}_{\pnt{w}}$.
+Although it does not have a practical analytical solution, the probability distribution can be approximated from eqs.~\eqref{eq:gt_pt}-\eqref{eq:pose_meas_l} using linearization as a normal distribution with a mean $\pnt{\mu}$ and a covariance matrix $\mat{\Sigma}$.
+The transformation of the known covariance $\mat{\Sigma}_{\pnt{w}}$ of the random variable $\pnt{w}$ to the covariance $\mat{\Sigma}$ is then derived as